ln-komandur/linux-utils/Dictation support.md

 # Dictation support using [nerd-dictation](https://github.com/ideasman42/nerd-dictation) and [vosk](https://alphacephei.com/vosk/)

 **Caveat:** This will work well **only in the super user** login.
-If you start the listener as a non super user, you will most likely get the error below
+If you start the listener in a terminal where you are logged in as a super user, but where you are logged into Gnome as a non super user, you will most likely get the error below

 ```
 XDG_RUNTIME_DIR (/run/user/1001) is not owned by us (uid 1000), but by uid 1001!
 (This could e.g. happen if you try to connect to a non-root PulseAudio as a root user, over the native protocol.
 Don't do that.)